 The process to approve your mailed-in documents will take 7 – 10 business days.
 There may be additional time added to this for mail courier.
 Once your filing is approved, you will receive three notices by mail:

-If you would like to track the status of your filing, you can do so online by using the Texas Business Filing Tracker
+Make sure to track the status of your filing with the Texas Business Filing Tracker.

 Texas Professional Limited Liability Company (PLLC)

-The Texas professional limited liability company, or PLLC, is a special type of LLC designation for those business owners in the State of Texas who will operate a professional service business.
-This designation gives these owners additional liability protections that they may not get through a regular LLC.
+The Texas professional limited liability company, or PLLC, is a special type of LLC designation for those business owners who will operate a professional service business in Texas.
+This designation gives these owners additional liability protections that they may not get through a regular limited liability company.
 Some of the professional services that could form a PLLC are:

 - Certified Public Accountants